St Chad's Church, York

-The building is constructed of concrete, with brick facades, and a concrete roof vault.
-The main part of the church consists of a single space, serving as both nave and chancel, with side aisles, a narthex at the west end, with stairs leading to an organ gallery, and a chapel at the east end.
-There is a tower at the north-west; this incorporates a porch.
+The building is constructed of concrete, with brick facades and a concrete roof vault.
+The main part of the church consists of a single space serving as both nave and chancel, with side aisles, a narthex at the west end with stairs leading to an organ gallery, and a chapel at the east end.
+There is a tower at the north-west, incorporating a porch.
 The tower has a flat roof and has a brick niche containing a statue of Saint Chad.
 Externally, the building is divided into bays by full-height buttresses, and the walls are topped with a parapet of moulded brick.
 There is a priest's doorway at the south-east corner, with its own small tower.
-The windows are lancets, arranged at the west end in multiple tiers.
+The windows are lancets, arranged in multiple tiers at the west end.

-Inside, the nave and chancel are divided by a screen, with piers which support a piscina and aumbry.
+Inside, the nave and chancel are divided by a screen with piers that support a piscina and an aumbry.
 The pulpit is hexagonal and was constructed in 1940.